 OCFO ensures the Department's compliance with federal financial integrity legislation, including the Chief Financial Officers Act.
 Provides financial management leadership, direction, and guidance to the Office of the Secretary of Labor and all Department of Labor (DOL) program agencies.
-Manages the financial management system and leads the Department's efforts on the annual external audit and OCFO leads efforts to examine, identify, and implement administrative cost reduction initiatives and improve efficiencies across DOL.
+Manages the financial management system and leads the Department's efforts on the annual independent financial audit.
+OCFO leads efforts to examine, identify, and implement administrative cost reduction initiatives and improve efficiencies across DOL.

 Division of Administrative Services

 Provides OCFO support for internal human resource management, performance, procurement, budgetary, and other administrative services to ensure OCFO operates efficiently.